stakater/Reloader/docs/Verify-Reloader-Working.md

 # Verify Reloader's Working

-Reloader's working can be verified by two ways.
+Reloader's working can be verified by three ways.

 ## Verify from logs